Leron Black

-Leron "Boogie" Black (born January 31, 1996) is an American professional basketball player for Soles de Mexicali of the LNBP.
-He played college basketball for the University of Illinois.
-He also played for Argentino de Junín from LNB before moving to the Brazilian League (NBB).
+Leron "Boogie" Black (born January 31, 1996) is an American former professional basketball player who currently serves as a player development coach for the Portland Trail Blazers of the National Basketball Association (NBA).
+He played college basketball for the Illinois Fighting Illini.

 High school career

 In September 2012, Black verbally committed to Baylor University to play basketball, only to de-commit in January 2013.
 At the time in 2012, Black was actually the first top 25 recruit to announce his verbal commitment.
 Black explained that he committed to Baylor too early before exploring all of his options available.
 In talking about schools he was considering, Black listed UConn, Florida, Illinois, Indiana, Louisville, Memphis, and Ohio State.

 After his official visit to Illinois, Black verbally committed to the program and coach John Groce on September 1, 2013.
 On November 15, 2013, Black then signed his National Letter of Intent to play for Illinois starting in the 2014–15 season.
 During his senior season, Black averaged 20.2 points and 12.9 rebounds and lead White Station to a 30–3 record.
 Black was named Class AAA Tennessee Mr. Basketball for 2014, the Gatorade Tennessee Boys Basketball Player of the Year for 2014 and was named First team All-State by USA Today.